Armillus/Delegate/README.md

 ## Capturing lambdas

 The most embarassing issue is that **Delegates does not support capturing lambdas**.
-It comes from the fact that prior to C++20, capturing lambdas can't be decayed as function pointers.
+It comes from the fact that capturing lambdas can't be decayed as function pointers.

 Thus, you can't expect to do that in your code: